The Pen is Mightier than the Pill.

 Tolkien and Lewis were drinking buddies who drew their inspiration from the carnage and cacophony of WW1 battle.
 Kurt Vonnegut was actually a POW in Dresden when it was bombed… He was housed at Schlachthof fünf.

-Oliver Wendell Holmes, arguably one of the greatest legal minds in US history, put it in his will that the first title on his headstone would be Captain and Brevet Colonel, 20th Mass Vol Inf. during the Civil War.
+Supreme Court Assoc.
+Justice, Oliver Wendell Holmes, arguably one of the greatest legal minds in U.S. history, put it in his will that the first title on his headstone would be Captain and Brevet Colonel, 20th Mass Vol Inf. during the Civil War.

-I’m not saying to toss your prescriptions, a lot of that crap will screw you up even worse if you just stop taking it, I’m just suggesting you see if there is something better, and less toxic.
+I’m not suggesting anyone toss their prescriptions, doing that could screw you up even worse if you just stop taking it, I’m just suggesting you see if there is something better, and less toxic.

-Don’t get all caught up in whether it is good enough if anyone cares about what you have to say or how many drafts you go through to produce a 1200-word article.
+Don’t get all caught up in whether it is good enough if anyone cares about what you have to say or how many drafts you go through.
+Just keep putting one boot in front of the other and, you will take the objective.

 You might find it has an analgesic quality that eclipses anything VA is trying to feed you.